Fall-2024-SE-Group/FilmFolio/CONTRIBUTING.md

 * Helping the community by delivering a better product.
 * Help us find solutions to computationally/memory-intensive processes
 * Help us to scale the system to a larger database
-* To run the email notifier feature - make your own Gmail account and password and replace the same in the utils.py(function: send_email_to_user(recipient_email, categorized_data))

 ### Our Table Of Contents
 ```